nxtbgthng/OAuth2Client/README.md

 - drag the OAuth2Client.xcodeproj into your project
 - add OAuth2Client as a build dependency
+- add the Security.framework as a build dependency
 - add `OAuth2Client/**` to your user header search path in the build settings
 - link your target against OAuth2Client (drag the OAuth2Client product from OAuth2Client.xcodeproj to your targets *Link Binary With Libraries*)